aaiiintt/aaiiintt.github.io/_posts/2022-09-27-hello-world.md

 > You can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

-This obviously doesn't mean if I embed the trailer to the new Marvel film you can rip that off - go and read [the exclusions on the link](https://creativecommons.org/publicdomain/zero/1.0/)...
-But if there's anything here that's useful, just take it...
+This obviously doesn't mean if I embed the trailer to the new Marvel film you can rip that off - go and read [the details on the link if you want to know more](https://creativecommons.org/publicdomain/zero/1.0/)...

+But once this gets going if there's anything here that's useful, just take it...

 And let me know if you want more...

-I'll talk more about why this is how it is over the coming weeks.

 a i i n @ a a i i i n t t . x y z